mechanoid/structure-assertions/README.md

 # structure assertions

+## introduction

 Many projects nowadays work with a centralized asset library that sports css and/or js components.
 In many cases this library/framework is created from ux/marketing/whatever-agencies or much better in your own responsibility, but in either way you are facing the same kind of problems.

-An HTML interface contract is in place that binds the components maintained in the centralized repository to the implementations created in apps that include this repository.
+An **HTML interface** contract is in place that binds the components maintained in the centralized repository to the implementations created in apps that include this repository.
 Once the framework is released in a new version this contract may be violated.
 Evolving designs may involve demands to the html structure they are applied on, so that html and css usually have to be adjusted side to side.

-In environments where frontend development is done beforehand or in a central repository, so where side by side development is not possible we need a way to get in touch with those components that become out of sync to the actual implementation.
+While a good frontend framework is provided with [semantic versioning](http://semver.org/) which gives you information if new features are added or either the interface to some of your components have changed, it is still hard to figure out which components have changed and what you have to adjust.

+Where other frontend libraries try to share global templates as part of their frontend library, it may be better to give the consumer a hint about where the usage of the library is out of sync and what has to be done to get it aligned again.

+**Structure Assertions** provide a possibility to enrich a front-library / styleguide / js-component with assertions, that consumers of that lib can include in his page, to see if their implementations are matching the expectations made by the lib.

 ## usage

 ### node

-t.b.a
+Structure Assertions are meant to be run in the actual code of the consumer, so a node-only usage may make no sense.
+Anyway we will provide a npm version soon, to have the library available in headless browser scenarios and similar available.

 ### browser

-See that you have expect.js expect-dom.js and the structure-assertions.js libs available:
+See that you have expect.js, expect-dom.js and the structure-assertions.js libs available either via `bower` or `npm`:

 ```html
 <script src="./node_modules/expect-dom/vendor/expect.js"></script>